 "Do you want to go to a Moms group with me?"

-I have a friend, let's call her April, that decided that attending a Moms group with me would be fun.
-She admitted never having been to this one before.
+I have a friend, let's call her Julie.
+Julie decided that attending a Moms group with me would be fun.
+She admitted not attending this one before.
 She'd heard about it through the grapevine.

 The Mom grapevine is pretty awesome.
-It has been a longstanding tradition and wealth of knowledge to Moms all over the planet: the best consignment stores, what wine goes best with canned cheeze and ritz, the best stance against a penguin attack, or juicy stuff, like instructions on how to effortlessly cheese off the PTA crowd.
+It has been a longstanding tradition and wealth of knowledge to Moms all over the planet: the best consignment stores, what wine goes best with charcuterie, the best stance against a penguin attack, or juicy stuff, like instructions on how to effortlessly cheese off the PTA crowd.

 This time, news of a Moms group came down the grapevine.
 A secret club held in a public place.
 Lots of moms.
 Seasoned moms.
 New moms.
 Stepford Moms.
 Realistic Moms.
 Moms who have developed an unfortunate interest in sensible shoes.
 Moms with SUV's the size of small countries (complete with sticker of a half, smashed-in baseball mounted on the back window).

-April is an amazing friend and I, trusting her judgement of all things Mom-Groupy, said I'd go with her.
+Julie is an amazing friend and trusting her judgement of all things Mom-Groupy, I agreed to go with her.
 My kids are out of the toddler phase and in school.
-However, the draw was not the meeting in particular but hanging out with one of my favorite bloggy/oxygen world peeps.
+However, the draw was not the meeting in particular but hanging out with a girlfriend.
 Coffee, breakfast, and meeting like-minded women were just a bonus.

 I'm not one for big group meetings.
-The older I get, the more comfortable I am in my own skin which affords a nice balance of quiet and deeper friendships with those I do open up to.
-Friends like April who take me to Moms meetings and help me not to laugh outloud when someone says something we could turn into blog fodder.
+The older I get, the more comfortable I am in my own skin which affords a nice balance of quiet and deeper friendships with those I do hang with.
+Friends like Julie who take me to Moms meetings and help me not to laugh out loud when someone says something we could turn into blog fodder.

 I did have fun.
 The two speakers were idealistic and conservative but to each their own.
-The ladies at my table were really great and asked how April and I met.
-We answered proudly, "Blogging!".
+The ladies at my table were really great and asked how Julie and I met.
+We answered proudly, "Writing online!".

 This is why the irony of the Moms Group topic was not lost on me: Technology.
 How to use our time with technology wisely, how technology can negatively affect our families, and how to free yourself from technology addiction.